 In Child Law students study the law and the social context of the law as it impacts upon children.
-It builds a foundation for the study of specific laws (child protection, juvenile justice and family law) by exploring human rights, social and legal perspectives.
+It builds a foundation for the study of specific laws (child protection, and juvenile justice law) by exploring human rights, social and legal perspectives.
 It considers broader legal and social issues that affect children, including:

 1. When children are considered capable of making legal decisions (legal capacity);